GeekAlexis/FastMOT/README.md

  ## Track custom classes
 FastMOT can be easily extended to a custom class (e.g. vehicle).
 You need to train both YOLO and a ReID network on your object class.
 Check [Darknet](https://github.com/AlexeyAB/darknet) for training YOLO and [fast-reid](https://github.com/JDAI-CV/fast-reid) for training ReID.
 After training, convert weights to ONNX format.
 The TensorRT plugin adapted from [tensorrt_demos](https://github.com/jkjung-avt/tensorrt_demos/) is only compatible with Darknet.

 FastMOT also supports multi-class tracking.
-It is recommended to train a ReID network for each class and implement a new Python class that extracts features separately and concatenates them before feeding into the tracker.
+It is recommended to train a ReID network for each class to extract features separately.
 ### Convert YOLO to ONNX
 1. Install ONNX version 1.4.1 (not the latest version)
     ```bash